RubenArthuys/pwa-react/README.md

-Simple weather app in React, using a Progressive Web App style.
+Light weather app in React, using a Progressive Web App style.
 With serviceworker passing 'lighthouse test'.

 ## Deployed at : https://keen-fermi-0f68c2.netlify.app